Biblical Fiction / Literature

 Paperback / 5.5″ x 8.5″ / 192 pp.

 During the time of Jesus’ earthly life, a young wife and mother named Joakima delights herself in her husband and young son while dreaming of a promised Deliverer.
-Then, when trauma and tragedy break into this young woman’s life, they leave her broken, bitter and filled with shame.
+Then, when trauma and tragedy break into this young woman’s life, they leave her broken, bitter, and filled with shame.
 Her suffering is intensified by the crushing weight of religious regulations and the chafing yoke of political oppression.

 This debut novel delves into the pathos of 1st Century Israel and explores the psychological, spiritual, and relational conflicts suggested in Luke chapter 13.
 The scriptures briefly describe the bent-over woman who could not ‘in any way’ look upward.
 A ‘spirit of infirmity’ had kept her bound for eighteen long years, looking downward.
 Yet Jesus called her a ‘daughter of Abraham’, indicating her faith.
 The author has given the name ‘Joakima’ to this broken, spirit-oppressed woman who is unnamed in the Bible.

 Joakima’s dramatic healing in the religious meeting place is immediately and strongly opposed.
-All the threads of longings, conflicts, false hopes and real hopes that weave throughout the novel, come together in the climax—in sometimes surprising ways.
+All the threads of longings, conflicts, false promises and real hopes that weave throughout the novel, come together in the climax—in sometimes surprising ways.

 “I have been accustomed to getting ‘into’ the minds of Bible characters, but I was completely overwhelmed at the story of Joakima.
 Lawton gently opens up the mind and heart of this woman who had lost almost everything….
 By the time she finally and quite dramatically met Jesus the Christ, and rose up before Him, face to face, I found myself unable to hold back the tears of joy.
 In my quiet living room, thousands of years after that day and far from the crowd of people gathered in the synagogue, I praised God … and was immediately drawn into a time of meeting Him face to face myself.